 The laser procedure is quite straightforward – the hair shaft is targeted, which damages the pore or hair follicle so it is no longer able to produce a hair.
-This results in a permanent hair removal solution.
-For permanent laser hair removal, we use the Apogee Elite laser.
+This results in a hair removal solution.
+For laser hair removal, we use the Apogee Elite laser.

 The Apogee Elite laser is a versatile dual-wavelength hair removal laser that performs well on both dark and light skin tones.

 Laser tattoo removal in Melbourne is now only a stone’s throw from any main centre, but not all lasers are created equal.
 In fact, most Melbourne operators are using machines that have a lower intensity or are IPL devices that may not be suitable for the job, whereas, at Enrich, we are using a laser that is well suited to tattoo removal because it covers all tattoo ink colours and removes tattoo ink nearly twice as fast as other lasers such as an IPL.
 We have two devices – the PiQo 4 and the Piqocare 450.

 Removing toenail fungus with lasers is relatively new, but a very effective method of removing toenail fungus.